Summary

 (Cover photo credit: Marcello Mastroianni in “Eight and a Half,” 1963 - Photo John Springer Collection/CORBIS/Corbis via Getty Images / Article updated 05/20/22)

-1. SIMPLEST: BUSTER KEATON IN “ STEAMBOAT BILL JR ” BY CHARLES REISNER & BUSTER KEATON (1928)
+1. THE SIMPLEST: BUSTER KEATON IN “ STEAMBOAT BILL JR ” BY CHARLES REISNER & BUSTER KEATON (1928)

 © LMPC via Getty Images

-The poster for “Steamboat Bill Jr”, 1928.
+The poster for "Steamboat Bill Jr.", 1928.

 © Silverwell Films/Getty images

-There are many things to look at in Buster Keaton's films: the boater's hat of course, but also a whole series of outfits and costumes with lunar elegance , magnified by an attitude, a gesture.
-That of an atypical star of silent cinema, both funny and melancholic, who was nicknamed “the man who never laughs”.
+There are many things to look at in Buster Keaton's films: the boater hat of course, but also a whole series of outfits and costumes with lunar elegance , magnified by an attitude, a gesture.
+That of an atypical star of silent cinema, both funny and melancholic, who was nicknamed "the man who never laughs".

-Our homewear advice and recommendations here:
+Our homewear tips and recommendations here:

-2. THE MOST DIABOLICAL: RUDOLF KLEIN-ROGGE IN “ THE TESTAMENT OF DOCTOR MABUSE ” BY FRITZ LANG (1933)
+2. THE MOST DIABOLICAL: RUDOLF KLEIN-ROGGE IN FRITZ LANG’S “ THE WILL OF DR. MABUSE ” (1933)

 © LMPC via Getty Images

-Let us also pay tribute to the actor Rudolf Kleine-Rogge.
+Let's also pay tribute to the actor Rudolf Kleine-Rogge.
 All the villains of modern cinema owe him a little something.

-The icing on the cake is that if Doctor Mabuse is an expert in the art of manipulating minds, he also has the gift of disguise.
+The cherry on the cake is that if Doctor Mabuse is an expert in the art of manipulating minds, he also has the gift of disguise.
 This is especially remarkable in his first adventure (1922).
-But nothing prevents you from looking at the 1930s style of “Testament of Doctor Mabuse” with the eyes of a fashion lover.
+But nothing prevents us from looking at the 1930s style of "The Testament of Doctor Mabuse" with the eyes of a fashion lover.

 To go further on the disguise:

-3. MOST STYLISH: CLARK GABLE IN “ NEW-YORK MIAMI ” BY FRANK CAPRA (1934)
+3. MOST STYLISH: CLARK GABLE IN FRANK CAPRA’S “ NEW YORK MIAMI ” (1934)

 © Columbia Tristar/Getty Images

-Long before playing the cowboy sullen of the “Unhinged” , Clark Gable stands up to Claudette Colbert here.
-The tandem works wonders in this lively comedy from the most optimistic of American filmmakers, Frank Capra.
+Long before he played the sullen cowboy in "The Misfits," Clark Gable stood up to Claudette Colbert here.
+The duo worked wonders in this spirited comedy by the most optimistic of American filmmakers, Frank Capra.

 © Columbia Tristar/Getty Images